The best of Switzerland's festivals 2017

 June–July: Zurich Festival

-Every summer for a month, Zurich Festival combines opera, concerts, dance, theatre and art, presenting the city's diverse cultural institutions.
+Every second summer for a month, Zurich Festival combines opera, concerts, dance, theatre and art, presenting the city's diverse cultural institutions.
 The opening night of Zurich Festival, held in and around the Theaterhaus Gessnerallee, is becoming a tradition.
-Check the Zurich festival dates for 2017 on the Festspiele Zürich website.
+The next Festspiele Zürich falls on 1–24 June, 2018.

 June–September: William Tell Festival, Interlaken